MalkaSafra/outlook-draft-automation/README.md

----Application for creating email drafts in local Outlook from a Web interface.אפליקציה ליצירת טיוטות מייל ב-Outlook המקומי מתוך ממשק Web.
+---Application for creating email drafts in local Outlook from a Web interface.